dlp-kdd/dlp-kdd.github.io/index.md

 All submissions can be made through EasyChair: [https://easychair.org/conferences/?conf=dlpkdd2019](https://easychair.org/conferences/?conf=dlpkdd2019)

+If you have any questions about submissions or our workshop, please contact [*dlpkdd2019@easychair.org*](mailto:dlpkdd2019@easychair.org)

 ## Workshop Chairs
 - Xiaoqiang Zhu (Tech Lead of advertising group, Alibaba)